pixijs/guides/docs/basics/sprites.md

 # PixiJS Guides
 ## Working with Sprites

 Sprites are the simplest and most common renderable object in PixiJS.
 They represent a single image to be displayed on the screen.
-Each {@link PIXI.Sprite} contains a {@link PIXI.Texture} to be drawn, along with all the transformation and display state required to function in the scene graph.
+Each {@link PIXI.Sprite Sprite} contains a {@link PIXI.Texture Texture} to be drawn, along with all the transformation and display state required to function in the scene graph.

 ## Creating Sprites